The medieval London Bridge

-The foundations of the new stone bridge were constructed by ramming wooden stakes into the river bed and infilling with rubble.
-Kentish ragstone, Purbeck stone from Dorset and Reigate stone from Surrey were all used.
-With nineteen broad-pointed arches, ranging from fourteen feet to thirty two feet in width, it was for many years the longest stone bridge in England.
-Nine hundred and twenty-six feet in length and forty feet in width, it stood sixty feet above the water level.
-London Bridge became an impressive sight, the most magnificent such structure in Britain, although shorter than others at towns such as Avignon and Rouen.
+The foundations of the new stone bridge were constructed by ramming wooden stakes into the riverbed and infilling with rubble.
+Kentish ragstone from the River Medway, Purbeck stone from Dorset and Reigate stone from Surrey were all used.
+With 19 broad-pointed arches, ranging from 14 feet to 32 feet in width, it was for many years the longest stone bridge in England.
+Nine hundred and twenty-six feet in length and 40 feet in width, it stood 60 feet above the water level.
+London Bridge became an impressive sight, the most magnificent such structure in Britain, although shorter than that at Avignon and Rouen.